Administrative Guidelines Concerning Use of Alcoholic Beverages, SIUE - 6C2

 - Only University personnel 21 years of age or older shall be permitted to serve alcoholic beverages at activities where such is permitted.

 - University personnel serving alcoholic beverages at activities shall be instructed not to serve anyone who appears, in their judgment, to be intoxicated.

-- Dram shop insurance, in maximum limits, shall be provided for each activity or event at which alcoholic beverages are sold, delivered, possessed, and/or consumed.
-For University sponsored events or activities, host liability insurance, in maximum limits, shall also be provided.
-For the purpose of the requirements of this paragraph 7, University affiliated groups, such as the Friends of Lovejoy Library, the Friends of Art, and so forth, shall be considered to be University sponsors.
+- The University maintains dram shop and host liquor liability coverage for the University.
 The University may, at its option, require that non-University sponsors provide dram shop and/or host liability insurance, in amounts acceptable to the University, for the sponsor's activities.
 If the University requires such insurance of a sponsor, the sponsor shall provide the University with proof of such coverage prior to the activity.

 - The MUC Event Services Office is designated as the unit responsible for administration, implementation, and supervision of the University's Regulations Governing Alcoholic Beverages and these Administrative Guidelines as they pertain to conference and/or convention-type, and cultural, political, or educational activities.
 Every activity proposed to be held on or in University premises at which the use of alcoholic beverages is desired shall be registered with, processed through, and must be approved by the MUC Event Services Office.
 The staff of the MUC Event Services Office shall, in considering proposals or applications for such activities, consult with other University units and/or officers, such as the University's Legal Counsel, as are appropriate to activities and events involving alcoholic beverages.